mscalindt/shell-glossary/README.md

 Escape a string to be used literally as a POSIX `sed` pattern

 ### [ESC_STR()](https://github.com/mscalindt/shell-glossary/blob/main/src/esc_str)
-Escape shell-defined meta characters in a string
+Escape meta characters in a string

 ### [FCOUNT()](https://github.com/mscalindt/shell-glossary/blob/main/src/fcount)
 Count files and directories in a directory